akrovvidi/cse15l-lab-reports/lab2.md

   ```

   The following changes: `newArray[i] = arr[arr.length - i - 1];` and `return newArray;` allows the method to now work in its intended manner.

+# Part 3

+The new concepts I learned from the last labs is understanding the meaning of symtopms and bugs while also being able to identify them in methods.
+I understood that symptom is realted to the actual behavior of the program while bugs are the failures/flaws in the program that causes those particular symptoms.
+In addition, I was able to learn how to implement web servers like StringServer and perfrom specific actions on it.